Rosa Bonheur

-Rosa Bonheur (born Marie-Rosalie Bonheur; 16 March 1822 – 25 May 1899) was a French artist known best as a painter of animals (animalière).
-She also made sculptures in a realist style.
+Rosa Bonheur (born Marie-Rosalie Bonheur; 16 March 1822 – 25 May 1899) was a French painter, sculptor and animalier.
 Her paintings include Ploughing in the Nivernais, first exhibited at the Salon of 1849, and now in the Musée d'Orsay in Paris, and The Horse Fair (in French: Le marché aux chevaux), which was exhibited at the Salon of 1853 (finished in 1855) and is now in the Metropolitan Museum of Art in New York City.
 Bonheur was widely considered to be the most famous female painter of the nineteenth century.
+She made sculptures in a realist style.

-It has been claimed that Bonheur was openly lesbian, as she lived with her partner Nathalie Micas for over 40 years until Micas's death.
+It has been said that Bonheur was openly lesbian, as she lived with her partner Nathalie Micas for over 40 years until Micas's death.
 After that she lived with American painter Anna Elizabeth Klumpke.
-However, others assert that nothing supports this claim.
+However, others assert that nothing supports this speculation.

 Early development and artistic training

 Bonheur was born on 16 March 1822 in Bordeaux, Gironde, the oldest child in a family of artists.
 Her mother was Sophie Bonheur (née Marquis), a piano teacher; she died when Rosa was eleven.
 Her father was Oscar-Raymond Bonheur, a landscape and portrait painter who encouraged his daughter's artistic talents.
 Though of Jewish origin, the Bonheur family adhered to Saint-Simonianism, a Christian socialist sect that promoted the education of women alongside men.
 Bonheur's siblings included the animal painters Auguste Bonheur and Juliette Bonheur, as well as the animal sculptor Isidore Jules Bonheur.
 Francis Galton used the Bonheurs as an example of the eponymous "Hereditary Genius" in his 1869 essay.

 Bonheur moved to Paris in 1828 at the age of six with her mother and siblings, after her father had gone ahead of them to establish a residence and income there.
 By family accounts, she had been an unruly child and had a difficult time learning to read, though she would sketch for hours at a time with pencil and paper before she learned to talk.
 Her mother taught her to read and write by asking her to choose and draw a different animal for each letter of the alphabet.
 The artist credited her love of drawing animals to these reading lessons with her mother.

 At school, she was often disruptive and was expelled numerous times.
 After a failed apprenticeship with a seamstress at the age of twelve, her father undertook her training as a painter.
 Her father allowed her to pursue her interest in painting animals by bringing live animals to the family's studio for studying.